-- B. All reasonable requests by candidates for distribution of campaign literature will be honored. - C. All written requests will be honored in the order received. - D. Arrangements will be made by the Elections Committee with a professional mailer, or email service provider to handle the mailing or e-mailing of campaign literature. - E. All costs for the mailing or e-mailing of campaign literature will be borne solely by the candidate.
+- B. Each candidate shall also be permitted to send up to five emails, no more than one in any week, to all or part of the membership for whom the Local Union maintains email addresses, at the candidate's expense.
+Requests for e-mailing shall be made to the Elections Committee at least five (5) days before the desired e-mailing date.
+The mailing list will be transmitted by the Election Committee to the vendor designated by the Elections Committee. - C. Each candidate shall also be permitted to do up to two phone blasts, no more than one in any week, to all or part of the membership for whom the Local Union maintains phone numbers, at the candidate's expense.
+Requests for phone blasts shall be made to the Elections Committee at least five (5) days before the desired phone blast.
+The list of phone numbers will be transmitted by the Election Committee to the vendor designated by the Elections Committee - D. All written requests will be honored in the order received. - E. Arrangements will be made by the Elections Committee with a professional mailer to handle the mailing of campaign literature, and a vendor qualified to handle the mass transmission of e-mails and phone calls. - F. All costs for the mailing or emailing of campaign literature will be borne solely by the candidate.
 Costs associated with the mailings include, but are not limited to: - 1.
 Address labels, materials, and labor - 2.
 Postage - 3.
-Fees as determined by the outside mailer - F. The outside mailer chosen shall be one prepared to provide candidates with either bulk rate or first class service at the candidate's expense.
-Once the Elections Committee is contacted by the candidate regarding the volume of the mailing, the Elections Committee will inform the candidate of the estimated cost of the mailing.
+Fees as determined by the outside mailer/e-mailer. - F. The outside mailer chosen shall be one prepared to provide candidates with either bulk rate or first class service at the candidate's expense.
+Once the Elections Committee is contacted by the candidate regarding the volume of the mailing, the vendor will inform the candidate of the estimated cost of the mailing.
 Cost will vary according to volume.
 Payment by cashier's check or cash must be made upon delivery of the campaign materials to the mailer.
 No personal checks will be accepted by the mailer.